Willi Kauhsen: Driving career

-He drove a Porsche 908L with Rudi Lins for Porsche System Engineering (Porsche factory team) in 1969 24 Hours of Le Mans and retired after 317 laps.
+Kauhsen drove a Porsche 908L with Rudi Lins for Porsche System Engineering (Porsche factory team) in 1969 24 Hours of Le Mans and retired after 317 laps.

-In 1970, he drove a Porsche 917LH for Martini Racing with Gérard Larrousse at Le Mans, which finished second with 338 laps, 5 laps behind the winning 917KH of Hans Herrmann and Richard Attwood.
+In 1970, Kauhsen drove a Porsche 917LH for Martini Racing with Gérard Larrousse at Le Mans, which finished second with 338 laps, five laps behind the winning 917KH of Hans Herrmann and Richard Attwood.
 For 1971 24 Hours of Le Mans, he co-drove the famous Porsche 917/20 "Pink Pig" with Reinhold Joest, but failed to finish.

 Kauhsen started his own team, Willi Kauhsen Racing Team, for the 1972 season to participate in Interserie and Can-Am as a driver.
 In 1971, Jo Siffert was popular in the Can-Am series driving a Group 7 Porsche 917/10, and Porsche competition director Rico Steinemann decided to update this car into 1972 spec. for Willi Kauhsen to drive, which produced 1000 hp on the dyno, 900 hp in racing trim with twin turbo chargers.

 He won the Imola Interserie event in 1972, and finished second in Zeltweg, Norisring, Keimola and Hockenheim in the series.

-This car's Can-Am debut was at the 8th round (of 9 total) at Laguna Seca in 1972, in which Kauhsen qualified 8th and did not finish for a turbocharger trouble.
-For the last round at Riverside Raceway, Kauhsen qualified 9th and finished 8th.
+This car's Can-Am debut was at the eighth round (of nine total) at Laguna Seca in 1972, in which Kauhsen qualified eighth and did not finish for a turbocharger trouble.
+For the last round at Riverside Raceway, Kauhsen qualified ninth and finished eighth.

-In 1973, he won the first two races in Interserie at the Nürburgring and in Imola, second place at Silverstone, 4th place at Norisring, 6th at Hockenheim, 4th at Misano and 4th at Hockenheim.
-For Can-Am, he qualified 5th and did not finish at Mid-Ohio, which was the only appearance in 1973.
+In 1973, Kauhsen won the first two races in Interserie at the Nürburgring and in Imola, second place at Silverstone, fourth place at Norisring, sixth at Hockenheim, fourth at Misano and fourth at Hockenheim.
+For Can-Am, he qualified fifth and did not finish at Mid-Ohio, which was the only appearance in 1973.

-For 1974, he won at Interserie Silverstone, entered Emerson Fittipaldi for 6th at Nürburgring, 2nd place as the driver at Kassel Calden, 4th place at Casale, 4th at Hockenheim, and did not appear in Can-Am.
+For 1974, Kauhsen won at Interserie Silverstone, entered Emerson Fittipaldi for sixth at Nürburgring, second place as the driver at Kassel Calden, 4th place at Casale, fourth at Hockenheim, and did not appear in Can-Am.